Interview by Daniel Mackenzie

 In times of climate crisis, complicated relationships with technology and political strain, what role does art play today in describing contemporary society?

 The Arts are not just a describer of contemporary society and nor is it simply the so-called ‘canary in the coalmine’ as it is commonly called.
 The arts also play the role of the rebel, the inquisitor, the liberator of the unthought-of and unspoken, the innovator, the agitator, the inspirer, the reflector, the voice, innovator, the maker, the way of taking us beyond ourselves and our world, a form of transcendence, a space for epiphanies.
 All these diverse roles are essential to our culture, and all are equally valid and important.

 There is an inherent danger here.
-I really hope we don’t stop valuing the transcendent and the poetic which offers us unexpected insights and experiences of our universe which we have not dreamt of and which are not just fixed to solving, expressing or raising awareness of important social, environmental and political problems.
+I really hope we don’t stop valuing the transcendent and the poetic, which offer us unexpected insights and experiences of our universe that we have not dreamt of and which are not just fixed to solving, expressing or raising awareness of important social, environmental and political problems.

 What drove the initiation of an artistic programme at CERN?
 Are there any specific intentions related to the programme?